pavlinal/mead-museum-tours/README.md

 ## The Implementation

 ### The Frontend
+The frontend of the application uses [Bootstrap](http://getbootstrap.com/) to provide a beautiful, fully responsive design.
+Following is the organization of the frontend code:
+* __/public__
+    * __/img__
+    	* __/objPics__
+    * __/sound__
+    * __/css__
+    	* __mead-museum-main.css__

+The mead-museum-main.css file contains all the customized CSS for the application, it is included for every page of the application.
+If you wish to make any changes to the style of the application you should do so by altering this file.

+All the object pictures are contained in /public/img/objPics.
+They should be named to match what is listed in the database as the object's picture filename.

+All the sounds for the objects are contained in /public/sound.
+The sounds should be in .mp3 format and should be named to match what is listen in the database as the object's sound filename.

 ### The Database
-The information behind the app is contained within a [MySql] databases named meadmuseum.
+The information behind the app is contained within a [MySql](https://www.mysql.com/) database named meadmuseum.
 There are four tables within the database:

 * __objects__
 * __tour__